cosmicnebula200/FunBlockOneBlock/README.md

 - Fully customizable (including messages and levels 🥺 )
 - Lucky Block support (coming as FunBlockLuckyBlock plugin)

+# Todo
+- [❌] Chests with items on block generation
+- [❌] Mobs with no AI to be spawned with some blocks on configurable levels
+- Suggest more stuff so it can come here

 # Permissions
 ```
   funblockoneblock.command: